yfme/codex-i18n/README.md

 All contributors **must** accept the CLA.
 The process is lightweight:

 1. Open your pull request.
-2. Paste the following comment (or reply `recheck` if you’ve signed before):
+2. Paste the following comment (or reply `recheck` if you've signed before):

    ```text
    I have read the CLA Document and I hereby sign the CLA